yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 - **Cluster Name**: Enter a name for the cluster.
 - **Provider**: Choose a cloud provider - AWS or GCP.
 If you want to use Azure, contact {{<support-cloud>}}.
-- **Database Version**: By default, clusters are deployed using a [stable release](../../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on).
-If you want to use a [preview release](../../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on) for a Dedicated cluster, click **Optional Settings** and choose a release.
+- **[Database Version](../../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on)**: By default, clusters are deployed using a stable release.
+If you want to use a preview release for a Dedicated cluster, click **Optional Settings** and choose a release.
 Before deploying a production cluster using a preview release, contact {{<support-cloud>}}.
 If you have arranged a custom build with Yugabyte, it will also be listed here.

 ### Cluster Setup

 Select **Single-Region Deployment** and set the following options:

-- **Fault Tolerance** determines how resilient the cluster is to node and cloud zone failures.
+- **Select a fault tolerance for your cluster**.
+Fault tolerance determines how resilient the cluster is to node and cloud zone failures.

   ![Add Cluster Wizard - Fault tolerance](/images/yb-cloud/cloud-addcluster-paid3.1.png)